-Unlocking Experience is a project that started in December 2016.
-It supports our overarching work to influence policy around criminal records and disclosure, and introduces a new approach to it.
+Unlocking Experience is a project that supports our overarching work to influence policy around criminal records and disclosure, and introduces a new approach to it.

 One of our strategic objectives is to promote a more just and equal society where people with convictions can move on positively in their lives.
 Through our support work we hear the voices of people living with convictions and the problems that they are facing.